 Opportunities for undergraduate research are made available and encouraged.
 Each field of study offers independent study courses for research enrollment on an elective basis.
 Funding of undergraduate research is provided by faculty-directed programs and several McCormick School and University sources.

-The Northwestern Student Advisory Board holds an annual competition for the best undergraduate research project; the winner is recognized with the Harold Benedict Gotaas Award.
+The McCormick Student Advisory Board holds an annual competition for the Harold B. Gotaas Award, which honors a graduating McCormick senior who has demonstrated excellence in undergraduate research.

 Students normally perform undergraduate research projects under the direction of faculty doing research in their department and in laboratories throughout the University, including McCormick research centers.
-For more on McCormick's research activities, see www.mccormick .northwestern.edu/research.
+For more on McCormick's research activities, see mccormick .northwestern.edu/research.